Proper pushforwards on analytic adic spaces: Introduction

 Let us now give a brief summary of the contents of this article.
 In \S\ref{sec: gt} we gather together various (existing) results in general topology that will be useful in the rest of the article, in particular concerning sheaf cohomology on spectral spaces.
-In \S\ref{sec: qad} we introduce the notion of a germ of an adic space along a closed subset, and carefully define the category in which these live.
-The key point is that this category is large enough to be stable under taking fibres of morphisms, which is not true for the category of adic spaces.
-In \S\ref{sec: compact} we recall Huber's theory of universal compactifications, which we illustrate by considering in detail the case of the closed unit disc $\D_\kappa(0;1)$ over an affinoid field $\kappa=(k,k^+)$.
-In \S\ref{sec: pbct} we prove a proper base change theorem for abelian sheaves on adic spaces, by reducing to the case of the universal compactification of $\D_\kappa(0;1)$.
-In \S\ref{sec: defn} we define proper pushforwards $f_!$ and $\mathbf{R}f_!$ for morphisms of germs of adic spaces, and give a counter-example to show that $\mathbf{R}f_!$ is not the total derived functor of $f_!$ in general.
-We also show that these derived proper pushforwards compose correctly, and prove various expected properties: finite cohomological amplitude, Meyer-Vietoris, etcetera.
-Finally, in \S\ref{sec: trace} we construct the trace map associated to a smooth morphism of germs of adic spaces.
+In \S\ref{sec: qad} we introduce the notion of a germ of an adic space along a closed subset, and define the category in which these live.
+In \S\ref{sec: defn} we define proper pushforwards $f_!$ and $\mathbf{R}f_!$ for partially proper morphisms of germs of adic spaces, and show that these derived proper pushforwards compose correctly.
+In \S\ref{sec: kpp} we prove a result on the cohomological dimension of coherent sheaves, which is then used in \S\ref{sec: trace} to constructed the trace map for smooth morphisms which are partially proper in the sense of Kiehl.
+Finally, in \S\ref{sec: counter examples} we give an example to show that there is no good formalism of $\mathbf{R}f_!$ beyond the partially proper case.